saucelabs/sauce-docs/docs/api-testing/use-cases/compose-body.md

 ## Use Variables in the Request Body

-The second method we will show is by using variables in the Body.
+The second method to compose a request body is by using variables in the Body.

 1. In the Composer, add a `POST` component and enter the URL and all of the required fields.